Skip to main content

 }

-A grid is a table, it has columns (vertical lines) and rows (horizontal lines), but it has gaps between the rows and columns, that we can adjust.
-For adjustment of the size of our grid, we have to define the number of rows and columns, like in the example where we want four rows and four columns (so we add four different value).
+A grid has columns (vertical lines) and rows (horizontal lines), plus gaps between them that you can adjust.
+To set the size of your grid, define the number of rows and columns.
+In this example we want four rows and four columns (so we add four values):

 p {